-First Reconciliation is normally celebrated when the children are in the second grade, prior to making their First Communion.
+First Reconciliation is normally celebrated when the children are in 2nd grade, prior to making their First Communion.
 Preparation includes parent sessions and children's formation through the Religious Education program.
 Contact Sandy Slivon at 694-6018 x 4158.

 Sacrament of Confirmation

 Students share the Sacrament of Confirmation in the junior year of high school or later.
-Preparation for Confirmation involves study, service hours, worship with the parish community and spiritual growth, especially retreat experiences.
-Contact Youth Minister Corinne Dillon at 694-6018 x 4157 or click HERE to visit the Youth web page.
+Preparation for Confirmation involves study, service hours, worship with the parish community, and spiritual growth, especially retreat experiences.
+Contact the Director of Youth Ministry at 694-6018 x 4157 or click HERE to visit the Youth web page.

 Adult Confirmation and Catholic Update Class

 For those adults who have not been confirmed, but have received Baptism and First Eucharist, or for those adults who are seeking an update on their faith, we conduct a series of classes each Fall and Spring.
-They are held on Wednesday evening.
 Please call the Christian Formation office at 694-6018 x 4150 for more information or click HERE to visit the Christian Formation web page.